-On November 8, 2013, the Company acquired Velocius in exchange for \$4.3 million in cash.
-In addition, the Company recorded a liability of \$2.6 million for contingent consideration related to expected achievement of post-closing milestones.
-The maximum potential payout of the contingent consideration is \$3.0 million and as of June 30, 2014, the fair value of the liability is \$2.9 million.
+On November 8, 2013, the Company acquired all the outstanding capital stock of Velocius in exchange for \$4.3 million in cash.
+In addition, the Company recorded a liability of \$2.6 million for a contingent consideration related to expected achievement of post-closing milestones.
+The maximum potential payout of the contingent consideration is \$3.0 million.
+As of September 30, 2014, the first of two milestones was achieved and the remaining contingent consideration has a fair value of \$0.9 million.